Skip to contents

 The as.sir() function can work in four ways:

 1. For cleaning raw / untransformed data.
-The data will be cleaned to only contain values S, I and R and will try its best to determine this with some intelligence.
+The data will be cleaned to only contain valid values, namely: S for susceptible, I for intermediate or 'susceptible, increased exposure', R for resistant, NI for non-interpretable, and SDD for susceptible dose-dependent.
+Each of these can be set using a regular expression.
+Furthermore, as.sir() will try its best to clean with some intelligence.
 For example, mixed values with SIR interpretations and MIC values such as "<0.25; S" will be coerced to "S".
-Combined interpretations for multiple test methods (as seen in laboratory records) such as "S; S" will be coerced to "S", but a value like "S; I" will return NA with a warning that the input is unclear.
+Combined interpretations for multiple test methods (as seen in laboratory records) such as "S; S" will be coerced to "S", but a value like "S; I" will return NA with a warning that the input is invalid.

 2. For interpreting minimum inhibitory concentration (MIC) values according to EUCAST or CLSI.
 You must clean your MIC values first using as.mic(), that also gives your columns the new data class mic.
 Also, be sure to have a column with microorganism names or codes.
 It will be found automatically, but can be set manually using the mo argument.